kagedwolf/weather-app/README.md

 Most weather APIs prefer `latitude` and `longitude` parameters.
 Some can be queried by `city` and `state`.
 Every API tested failed when a street was included.

-Geocoding the address prior to requesting the forecast adds complexity and a peformance hit.
+Geocoding the address prior to requesting the forecast adds complexity and a performance hit.
 However, given the requirement, this seems like a reasonable compromise.

 A custom `OpenStreetMapClient` class was necessary to geolocate addresses because: